bhargav2785/metcrawler/README.md

 The tool produces human readable debug messages so you will know what's exactly happening while running the script.

+## Example
+The `example` folder contains two sample files created by this tool 1) metrics.csv and 2) metrics.json for http://www.google.com.
+This metrics.json file can directly feed into the UI/chart tool which makes it much easier to understand and visualize your site's performance over the time.

 ## Change Log
 2016.02.19 Initial version